vasylenko/devdosvid.blog/content/posts/2024/Unpacking-AWS-Outages-System-Design-Lessons-from-Post-Event-Summaries/index.md

 ## Remirroring Storm
 The April 21, 2011, Amazon EC2/EBS event[^1] in the US East Region provides valuable insights into dependency management and the dangers of cascading failures.

-A network configuration change set off a cascade of failures in the Amazon Elastic Block Store system.
-This change caused many EBS nodes to disconnect from their replicas.
+A network configuration change, promoted as a part of normal scaling activity, set off a cascade of failures in the Amazon Elastic Block Store system.
+The intention was simple — to upgrade the capacity of the primary network.
+This operation involved a traffic shift between underlying networks, but it was executed incorrectly so that change caused many EBS nodes to disconnect from their replicas.
 When these nodes reconnected, they tried to replicate their data on other nodes, quickly overwhelming the EBS cluster’s capacity.
-This surge, known as a “remirroring storm,” left many EBS volumes “stuck,” unable to process read and write operations.
+This surge, or as AWS called it “remirroring storm,” left many EBS volumes “stuck,” unable to process read and write operations.

 **Blast Radius**: Initially, the issue affected only a single Availability Zone in the US East Region, and about 13% of the volumes were in this “stuck” state.
 However, the outage soon spread to the entire region.
 The EBS control plane, responsible for handling API requests, was dependent on the degraded EBS cluster.
 The increased traffic from the remirroring storm overwhelmed the control plane, making it intermittently unavailable and affecting users across the region.